allisonburtch/allisonburtch.github.io/_pages/about.md

 ### Currently

 I started [IRL Research Lab](https://irlresear.ch/).
 We conduct research to predict (and build) possible futures for startups, non-profits, VCs and accelerators.
 I'd probably love to work with you.
-Please drop me a line!
+Please [drop me a line](/contact.html).!

 ### About Me

 I care deeply about change, whether it's personal, political, societal or spiritual.
 I love the beauty of the natural world and the beauty of humanity and think that there is no environment in which we are separate; we co-create eachother.
 I strive to have a confident, unapologetic, honest and clear-eyed understanding of the way the world is and the context in which we all live.
 This comes from a deep history of studying the nuanced interplay of technology and politics, and how they inform each other to shape the world.

-I love applying this wealth of knowledge to help startups build something that might actually have an impact on the way people interact with technology.
-Please feel free to [get in touch](/contact.html).

 ### Bio